Barbara L. Thorne

 CURRENT INVOLVEMENT WITH THE INVASIVE CONEHEAD TERMITE (Nasutitermes corniger) CONTAINMENT / CONTROL / ERADICATION PROGRAM IN SOUTH FLORIDA:

 The exotic conehead termite, Nasutitermes corniger, was discovered in Dania Beach, Florida (Ft.
-Lauderdale metropolitan area) in 2001.
-These adaptable termites have potential to infest structures and natural habitats across a broad geographic range, with decisive economic consequences.
+Lauderdale metropolitan area) in 2001, the first time it has established in the United States.
+These adaptable termites have potential to infest structures, landscape and agricultural plants, and natural habitats across a broad geographic range, with decisive economic consequences.
 Coneheads have expansive tastes, eagerly consuming dead wood from trees (including citrus), shrubs, roots, structures, and furniture as well as cardboard and other paper products.
-Eradication of this invasive species may be possible because older colonies build conspicuous foraging tunnels and nests, so unlike subterranean termites, careful inspection can reveal conehead activity.
+Eradication of this invasive species may be possible because older colonies build conspicuous foraging tunnels and nests, so unlike subterranean termites, careful inspection can reveal conehead activity for targeted treatment.

 Recent Publications